0diseo/geolocations/README.md

   "url": "google.com"
 }
 ```
-**url:** string optional value, if the url value is gived the aplication get the ip from the url and generate locations
+**url:** string optional value, if the url value is given the application get the ip from the url and generate locations
-for the diferentes ips, if the url is not give the location ip come from requester
+for the different ips, if the url is not give the location ip come from requester

 ### Successful Response